 - Evidence-based treatment pathways, spanning the journey people make from referral to recovery, will follow those already in place for early intervention in psychosis (EIP), psychological therapies (IAPT) and eating disorders among children and young people.
 These will include, from 2017/18, pathways for people with severe mental illness (SMI) and those who self-harm.
-See below for details of the EIP programme.

 Demonstrating progress and building sustainability

 - Delivering the proposed improvements to community mental health services will require a consequent expansion in the skills and capacity of the workforce.